Rigaudon/jsgames2/README.md

 #To dos
 - Implement games
-- Redo server side toJSON of controllers
-	- fix the io references in controller
-	- fix cloning in controller in withoutPassword
-	- add socket to the user model, then reference it instead of using socket's namespace
 - Rename old "gameRoom" references to "lobby"
 - Add console
 - Add controller for chat